mavi/instagram-dm-bot/README.md

 - To download the packages, type in the terminal: `npm install `

-- Make the adjustments between `accs-to-dm.txt`.
+- Make the adjustments between `accs-to-dm.txt`

 - Write the instagram accounts in `accs-to-dm.txt` file and write one under the other without "@".